atomicobject/objection/README.md

 ### Meta Class Bindings

-There are times when a dependency -- usually external -- is implemented only using class methods.
+There are times when a dependency -- usually external -- is implemented using only class methods.
 Objection can explicitly support binding to the meta class instance through a protocol.
 This avoids having to unnecessarily create a wrapper class that passes through to the class methods.
-The disadvantage, of course, is that it requires a protocol definition so that Objection knows how to bind the meta class to objects in the injector context.
+The catch, of course, is that it requires a protocol definition so that Objection knows how to bind the meta class to objects in the injector context.

 ### Example